Why It Works

 - Emulsifiers in the evaporated milk prevent your cheese from breaking into curds and oil, ensuring a smooth and creamy sauce.

-- Homemade means you can control the sauce, getting the exact cheese flavor, level of spice, and more right where you want it.
+- Making cheese sauce yourself means you can customize it, getting the exact cheese flavor, level of spice, and more right where you want it.